Lea Thompson: Career

 Thompson starred in Mystery Case Files: Shadow Lake, an adventure game released in November 2012 by Big Fish Games.
 In the game, Thompson's daughter Madelyn Deutch played Kelli, a paranormal television-series host.

 From 2011 to 2017, Thompson starred in the ABC Family series Switched at Birth, about a family realizing their 16-year-old daughter Bay Kennish (Vanessa Marano) is not biologically theirs and was switched with another baby Daphne Vasquez (Katie Leclerc) at the hospital.

 In 2014, Thompson was a competitor on the 19th season of Dancing with the Stars.
 She was paired with professional dancer Artem Chigvintsev.
-The couple was eliminated in the quarterfinals, finishing sixth place.
+The Thompson/Chigvintsev team was eliminated in the quarterfinals, finishing sixth place.
 Thompson also played Irene Steele in the film Left Behind.

 On April 27, 2017, Thompson was cast in the film Little Women, the seventh adaptation of Louisa May Alcott's novel of the same title, written and directed by first-time director Clare Niederpruem.
 Thompson portrayed Margaret "Marmee" March, the mother who helps her daughters navigate the struggles and heartbreaks of adolescence and adulthood.
 The film was released on September 28, 2018, to coincide with the book's 150th-anniversary publishing date.

 Thompson directed "Assimilation" and "Watcher" episodes 3 and 4 and appeared as Dr. Diane Werner in "Fly Me to the Moon", episode 5 of season 2 of the Paramount+ series Star Trek: Picard, which aired in March 2022.

+Thompson starred with Stacey Farber in the CTV Television Network Canadian police procedural, comedy, and drama series The Spencer Sisters.
+The series began in February 2023 and was canceled in 2024.

 Thompson directed three episodes of the Syfy series Resident Alien in 2022 and 2024.

+Thompson is the director of the 2026 USA Network drama series Anna Pigeon based on the novel series by Nevada Barr.